enthought/traits/_sources/traits_user_manual/defining.txt

 The Traits package provides a number of other predefined traits besides those for simple types, corresponding to other commonly used data types; these predefined traits are listed in the following table.
-Refer to  the *Traits API Reference*, in the section for the module enthought.traits.traits, for details.
+Refer to  the *Traits API Reference*, in the section for the module traits.traits, for details.
 Most can be used either as simple names, which use their built-in default values, or as callables, which can take additional arguments.
 If the trait cannot be used as a simple name, it is omitted from the Name column of